Application of axiomatic formal theory to the Abraham--Minkowski controversy: Lagrangian Field Dynamics in a Dielectric-Filled Spacetime

 \section{Lagrangian Field Dynamics in a Dielectric-Filled Spacetime}

-At the fundamental, microscopic level, dielectrics consist of tiny bits of host and polarizable matter, embedded in the vacuum, with interactions of various types.
-According to Lorentz, the seat of the electromagnetic field is the empty space.
-If a light pulse is emitted from a point $(x_a,y_a,z_a)$ at time $t_a$, then wavefronts are defined by
+At the fundamental microscopic level, dielectrics consist of tiny bits of host and polarizable matter, embedded in the vacuum, with interactions of various types.
+According to Lorentz, the seat of the electromagnetic field is empty space.
+If a light pulse is emitted from a point $(x_a,y_a,z_a)$ at time $t_a$ then spherical wavefronts are defined by

-in a flat four-dimensional Minkowski spacetime $(ct,x,y,z)$.
-Equation (\ref{EQf4.01}) underlies classical electrodynamics and its relationship to special relativity.
-Although light always travels at speed $c$, Eq.~(\ref{EQf4.01}) is only valid at short range, before the light is scattered by the various features of the dielectric.
+in a flat four-dimensional Minkowski spacetime $S_v(ct,x,y,z)$.
+Equation (\ref{EQw5.01}) underlies classical electrodynamics and its relationship to special relativity.
+Although light always travels at speed $c$ \cite{BIFeynman}, Eq.~(\ref{EQw5.01}) is only valid at very short range before the light is scattered by the various microscopic features of the dielectric.
 While the microscopic picture is always valid, there are practical difficulties in treating all of the interactions as light traverses a dielectric.

 In continuum electrodynamics, the dielectric is treated as continuous at all length scales and the macroscopic refractive index $n$ is defined such that light travels with an effective speed of $c/n$.
-In such a medium, wavefronts from a point source at $(x_a,y_a,z_a)$ and emitted at time $t_a$, are defined by
+In an arbitrarily large simple linear dielectric medium with an isotropic homogeneous index of refraction $n$, spherical wavefronts from a point source at $(x_a,y_a,z_a)$ and emitted at time $t_a$ are defined by

-Here, we postulate Eq.~(\ref{EQf4.02}), instead of Eq.~(\ref{EQf4.01}), as the basis of a theory of continuum electrodynamics and derive the consequences for classical dynamics, field theory, and electrodynamics.
+At this point, we postulate Eq.~(\ref{EQw5.02}), instead of Eq.~(\ref{EQw5.01}), as the basis of a theory of continuum electrodynamics and derive the consequences for field theory, classical continuum electrodynamics, special relativity, spacetime, and experiments.

-We consider an arbitrarily large, but finite, region of space to be filled with a simple linear dielectric that is characterized by a linear refractive index $n$.
-For clarity and concision, we will work in a regime in which dispersion can be treated parametrically and is otherwise negligible such that $n$ is a real constant for a transparent dielectric.
-We define an inertial reference frame $S(x,y,z)$ with orthogonal axes, $x$, $y$, and $z$ and require that the origin of the reference frame is significantly inside the volume that is defined by the surface of the dielectric medium.
-We denote a timelike coordinate in the medium as $\bar x_0$.
-If a light pulse is emitted from the origin at time $\tau=\bar x_0/c=0$, then
+We consider an arbitrarily large region of space to be filled with a simple linear isotropic homogeneous dielectric that is characterized by a linear refractive index $n$.
+For clarity and concision, we will work in a regime in which dispersion can be treated parametrically and is otherwise negligible such that $n(\omega_p)$ is a real time-independent constant for a transparent dielectric that is illuminated by a quasimonochromatic field of center frequency $\omega_p$, as described in Sec.~2.
+We define an inertial reference frame $S(x,y,z)$ with orthogonal axes, $x$, $y$, and $z$, and require that the origin of the reference frame is significantly inside the volume that is defined by the surface of the dielectric medium.
+We denote a time-like coordinate in the medium as $\bar x_0$.
+If a light pulse is emitted from the origin at time